jakeblaxon/graphql-join/README.md

 Join types together in your schema purely with SDL.
 Let GraphQL-Join handle the rest.

-*Warning*: This library is new and still evolving.
+> :warning: This library is new and still evolving.
 Breaking changes will occur.
 Use it at your own risk.

 ## Getting Started